Wheat and corn up over 20% in 2021, soybeans edge to third year of gains

 CHICAGO/SINGAPORE, Dec 31 (Reuters) - U.S. corn, wheat and

-livestock as well as a rebound in the ethanol sector as drivers
+well as a rebound in the ethanol sector as drivers returned to

 Soybean futures, which hit their highest level since 2012 in